 The Chicago Manual of Style Online is available.
 The manual (Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers, University of Chicago Press) is also in Falvey Library at the Reference-Information Desk (Call Number: LB2369.T8 2007).

 It is your responsibility to familiarize yoursef with the specific genre requirements for each written assignment (e.g., abstract; explication; opinion paper; reflection paper; research paper; essay; book or article review; literature review).
 In other words, we presuppose your familiarity with academic writing standards.
-Please consult the resources at Dartmouth College and Purdue University about the nature of an academic paper.

 If a writing assignment differs significantly from academic paper writing standards, your syllabus will provide detailed – if applicable, area specific – guidelines.
 If not, ask for clarification, especially if you are not familiar with (1) sources pertinent to the area of studies and (2) ways to find specialist literature relevant to your research project.